 I'm open to the possibility of guest essays from historical novelists (or others in the field) about the writing or research process, a novel's historical backdrop, or other topics of interest to historical fiction readers and writers.
 Some guidelines: Posts should be original (I don't post material that can be found elsewhere on the web) and should present more than a book synopsis.
 Readers will get the most out of a guest post if it offers them something new and isn't strictly promotional.
 Email me first with potential ideas.
 Please note, however, that I accept only posts related to novels that are likely to appeal to me personally.
-Also, I rarely accept essays about self-published work unless I've read the novel in question or other books by the same author myself.
+I'll consider posts about self-published novels if I've previously read the book (or other work by the same author) and can confidently recommend it to other readers.
 Guest authors retain the copyright to their contributions.
 See examples of previously published guest posts.

 More about my interests:

 Reading the Past covers historical fiction exclusively.
 This includes commercial and literary novels, sagas, mysteries, epics, and fantasy novels with historical settings.
 My reading tastes are wide-ranging and tend not to follow trends.
 Please browse through my site to get a better idea of my preferences.

 - Early American settings

 - Military or "big battle" fiction.
 Although I know they're popular, I don't typically review male adventure novels, either.

 - Alternate history

 - Historical romances (which I read, but there are many other venues for these reviews)